What weather conditions are best for drying laundry outside?

 Remove the wind, and drying slows dramatically, even on a warm day.

-A sustained breeze of around 8-12 mph (13-19 km/h) is, in drying terms, more useful than direct sunlight.
+A sustained breeze of around 8-12 mph (13-19 km/h) is more useful than direct sunlight for drying.
 On a cold, blustery day with low humidity, your sheets can be dry in two hours.
-On a warm, still, humid day, they might still feel damp at teatime.
+On a warm, still, humid day, they might still feel damp when you take them in.

 Wind also physically agitates the fabric as it dries.
 This is why line-dried laundry is often softer than rack-dried laundry.
 The wind movement does something a static drying rack can't.